yatharth1706/my-portfolio/README.md

 # My Portfolio

-- Built using react and tailwind css.
+- Built using react and tailwind css